History of the Tokyo Game Show: 2009 (September 24–27)

-Tokyo Game Show 2009 was held from September 24 to September 27 following the same business and public days format as the last 2 years.
+Tokyo Game Show 2009 was held from September 24 to 27, following the same business and public days format as the last 2 years.
 According to Nikkei, 185,030 people came to the 2009 show.

 2010 (September 26–29)

-Tokyo Game Show 2010 was held September 26 to September 29 show continued with the same format with the show and included new features like the "Family games" and "Gadgets" areas.
+Tokyo Game Show 2010 was held September 26 to 29, continuing with the same format with the show and included new features like the "Family games" and "Gadgets" areas.
 The 2010 show had 207,647 visitors in total.

 2011 (September 16–18)

-Tokyo Game Show 2011 was held September 16 to 18. had become overshadowed in Europe and North America by the Los Angeles-based Electronic Entertainment Expo, and there have been few revelations strong enough to compete with other video game conventions.
+Tokyo Game Show 2011 was held September 16 to 18.
+It had become overshadowed in Europe and North America by the Los Angeles-based Electronic Entertainment Expo, and there have been few revelations strong enough to compete with other video game conventions.
 TGS 2011 attendance was 222,668.

 2012 (September 20–23)

-Tokyo Game Show 2012 was held September 20–23 and saw a slight increase to 223,753 attendees.
+Tokyo Game Show 2012 was held from September 20 to 23 and saw a slight increase to 223,753 attendees.

 2013 (September 19–22)

 Tokyo Game Show 2013 was held from September 19 to 22.
 As the new generation of gaming anchored its fresh wave of hardware, software, and accessories into the market, Sony and Microsoft appeared to demonstrate new products to consumers and media.
-Nintendo did not attend the show, though third parties did show their own 3DS and Wii-U software.
+Nintendo did not attend the show, though third parties did show their own 3DS and Wii U software.
 TGS attendance increased nearly every year that the show had been in its modern format, including 2013, when it reached a record-high 270,197 total attendees.
 To date, it is still the most attended Tokyo Game Show in history.